Berks Area Regional Transportation Authority: Fares

-The base cash fare to ride on BARTA buses is $1.70.
-Certain routes have an additional zone fare of $0.25 for travel outside the base zone.
-Transfers from one route to another are available for $0.25 and must be used within two hours of being issued.
-Students in grades 1-12 may ride for $1.20 with a Student ID card.
-Medicare Card holders and disabled people with proper ID may ride BARTA for $0.85.
-Senior citizens may ride BARTA for free with proper ID.
-Up to three children age 5 and under may ride for free with a fare-paying adult.

-BARTA offers various discount fares and passes for riders.
-Ten Trip Tickets provide ten bus trips and cost $17.30 for Adult Anywhere and $11.00 for Student Anywhere.
-The One Day Pass provides unlimited rides in a single day and costs $3.00 if purchased in advance and $4.00 if purchased on board the bus.
-The 31 Day Pass provides unlimited rides in a 31-day period and costs $47.00 for Adult Anywhere and $29.00 for Student Anywhere.
-The 31 Day Park-N-Ride Pass is valid for rides in a 31-day period to and from park and ride lots only and costs $31.00.

-Transit facilities
+Transit Facilities

 BARTA Transportation Center

 The BARTA Transportation Center is located at 7th and Cherry streets in Downtown Reading and is where all BARTA bus routes connect.
 The transportation center has an enclosed waiting area, restrooms, customer service office, a break area for bus drivers, a community police station, and a 101-space parking garage.
 The BARTA Transportation Center has ten berths that the buses stop at and announces arriving and departing buses over the PA system and through information displays in the waiting and loading areas.

 Franklin Street Station

 The former Reading Railroad Franklin Street Station was refurbished and also has bus service.
 The station has a waiting area for passengers, customer service area, transportation museum, and space for passenger amenities.
 The station is intended to be used for future express and long-distance bus services.

 Park and ride locations

 BARTA operates five park and ride lots across Berks County: